rocky-linux/documentation/docs/guides/containers/podman_guide.md

 !!! note

     This document represents expanded content from its [parent document found here](../../gemstones/containers/podman.md).
-If you are in need of a quick how-to, that parent document may suffice.
+If you need a quick how-to, that parent document may suffice.

 [Podman](https://podman.io/) (Pod Manager) is a container and image management tool compatible with the [OCI](https://opencontainers.org/) (Open Container Initiative).